andyfaff/scipy/PEP/1-Optimizer.rst

 - cleaning the existing API
 - preserving backwards compatibility

 We propose introducing two new classes, ``Optimizer`` and ``Function``.
-We propose implementing a function ``Optimizer.__next_`` that iterates through the optimization results while trying to minimize a ``Function`` (which contains all gradient information).
-We plan on implementing these two base classes in Cython.

-We plan on subclassing ``Optimizer`` to implement different optimization methods.
-All optimizers perform some iterative method, and we propose wrapping this iteration in the ``__next__`` function in a class that inherits from ``Optimizer``.
-For example, calling ``NelderMead.__next__`` would advance the optimization.
-This design will allow for future work on functions that are completely external to Python (e.g., ``leastsq`` which uses ``minpack``)
+``Function`` is responsible for calculating func/gradient/hessians for the problem, and will also take care of implementing numerical differentiation if the user does not provide gradient/hessian implementations.
+The current design was targetted at scalar functions (R^m --> R), but it there is no reason why the same design could not be used for minimising scalars (R-->R), root finding and vector functions (R^m --> R^n).
+Implementation of those would simply require a `VectorFunction` class to implement `func`, `grad` and `hess` methods.
+The ``Optimizer`` class is used to optimize a ``Function``.
+All optimizers perform some iterative method, and so ``Optimizer`` is an iterable which allows stepwise progression through the problem, via ``Optimizer.__next_``.
+``Optimizer`` will be subclassed to implement different optimization techniques, with each of the subclasses overriding the ``__next__`` method to represent the core of their iterative technique. ``Optimizer`` will also possess a `solve` method to run the Optimizer to completion.
+Some of the scalar minimizers (LBFGSB) perform iteration in a Python loop, with calls to external Fortran/C functions during each iteration, we do not propose to replace those external calls at this time.
+Other optimizers run the complete optimization in external C/Fortran code (such as ``leastsq`` <-> ``minpack``).
+For those situations the ``solve``/``__next__`` methods can simply ask the external code to run their entire optimization, with a single step not being possible.
+In the future single stepping may be possible via extraction of iteration logic into cython based code.
+However, doing so would obviously have to be rigourously tested and benchmarked.

-This should be a transparent change to the end-user of ``minimize``.
-However, the introduction of ``Optimizer`` and ``Function`` will be appreciated by the intermediate or advanced user.
-Either way, the implementation of these classes will clean the ``minimize`` implementation, provide a tighter standard interface and provide other class features.
+The proposed changes will be transparent to an end-user of ``minimize``, or ``fmin``.
+However, as described below, the introduction of ``Optimizer`` and ``Function`` classes will be appreciated by the intermediate or advanced user.
+We propose the implementation of these classes will clean the ``minimize`` implementation, provide a tighter standard interface and provide other class features.
 We expand upon each of these points after presenting a brief example.

 Example
 -------